-{\it Introduction.} The antiferromagnetic (AFM) Heisenberg spin-$1/2$ model on the triangular lattice (TL) has been the origin of several fundamental scenarios since its solution in the Ising limit revealed finite entropy even at $T=0$ \cite{wannier50}.
-On the other hand, the isotropic case has been the first candidate for the quantum spin liquid (QSL) \cite{anderson73}, while later numerical studies established the ground state (gs) as a symmetry broken state, breaking translational symmetry with a $\sqrt{3} \times \sqrt{3}$ supercell and spins in $120^0$ alignment \cite{bernu94,capriotti99,white07,chernyshev09}.
+The antiferromagnetic (AFM) Heisenberg spin-$1/2$ model on the triangular lattice (TL) has been the origin of several fundamental scenarios since its solution in the Ising limit revealed finite entropy even at $T=0$ \cite{wannier50}.
+On the other hand, the isotropic case has been the first candidate for the quantum spin liquid (QSL) \cite{anderson73}, while later numerical studies established the ground state (gs) as a symmetry-broken state, breaking translational symmetry with a $\sqrt{3} \times \sqrt{3}$ supercell and spins in $120^0$ alignment \cite{bernu94,capriotti99,white07,chernyshev09}.
 The span of easy-axis anisotropies $0 <\alpha = J_\perp/J_z < 1$ opens another interesting dimension \cite{miyashita85}.
-Whereas the gs broken translational symmetry persists in the whole intermediate range $0< \alpha \leq 1$ (representing a spin solid with longitudinal order parameter $m_z >0$), the most appealing is the scenario of a spin supersolid \cite{boninsegni12} with simultaneously broken rotational in-plane symmetry and finite off- diagonal long-range order (LRO) signalled by $m_\perp >0$.
-Several numerical studies confirm this possibility for $\alpha <1$ \cite{heidarian05,boninsegni05,wessel05,wang09,jiang09,yamamoto14,sellmann15}, leaving the question of its persistence for small $\alpha \ll 1$.
+Whereas the gs broken translational symmetry persists in the whole intermediate range $0< \alpha \leq 1$ (representing a spin solid with longitudinal order parameter $m_z >0$), the most appealing is the scenario of a spin supersolid \cite{boninsegni12} which requires simultaneously broken rotational in-plane symmetry and finite off-diagonal long-range order (LRO) signalled by $m_\perp >0$.
+Several numerical studies seem to confirm this possibility for $\alpha <1$ \cite{heidarian05,boninsegni05,wessel05,wang09,jiang09,yamamoto14,sellmann15}, leaving the question of its persistence for small $\alpha \ll 1$.